 As part of our vision for this Stoutsburg Sourland African American Museum/Sourland Conservancy campus, we recently took the next steps in this process: the removal of two dilapidated structures on the property.
 We are now ready for the next phases of the project, which will include engineering and architectural design, and fundraising, to help get our vision off the ground.

 Somerset County Cultural and Heritage Commission Grant

-The Stoutsburg Sourland African American Museum (SSAAM) has received a grant award from the 2019 Historic Preservation Grant Program in Somerset County.
+SSAAM received a grant award from the 2019 Historic Preservation Grant Program in Somerset County.
 This program is a part of the Somerset County Open Space, Recreation, Farmland and Historic Preservation Trust Fund.
 Grant applications are reviewed and rated by the Somerset County Cultural and Heritage Commission.
-A ceremonial check was presented to SAAAM President John Buck on October 8, 2019, the at the Somerset County Administration Building.
+A ceremonial check was presented to SAAAM President John Buck on October 8, 2019 at the Somerset County Administration Building.
 Also in attendance were SSAAM Vice President Bruce Daniels, Advisory Board Members Elaine Buck and Caroline Katmann, and Trustees Ian Burrow and Kevin Burkman.
-Representing Somerset County were Freeholder Director Brian D. Levine, and Tom D’Amico and Kaitlin Bundy, of the Cultural and Heritage Commission.
+Representing Somerset County were Freeholder Director Brian D. Levine, and Tom D’Amico and Kaitlin Bundy of the Cultural and Heritage Commission.

 We are extremely grateful to the Somerset County Freeholders and the Cultural and Heritage Commission for their strong support.
 It is very encouraging to those of us involved in the creation of the Stoutsburg Sourland African American Museum to know that so many individuals, government agencies and organizations understand the importance of preserving the Mt.
 Zion AME Church and of telling the story of African American history in the Sourland region.